Age is Not To Blame for Your Sports InjuriesJun 09, 2016

-Many people will blame injuries and pain on their age.
-I’m here to tell you that giving up sports is not a certainty of growing older.
-Sports are not to blame for your injuries, either.
+Many people blame injuries and pain on their age.
+However, I'm here to tell you that you don't need to give up sports just because you're growing older.
+Sports themselves do not cause your injuries, either.
 Sports are not bad!
 We are designed to move and play for all of our days.
-However, the number of people participating in local sporting events steadily drops off with age.
-Typically the most populated age group is 30-39 with declines in the advancing decades.
+Sadly, the number of people participating in local sporting events steadily drops off with age.
+Typically, most people who play sports are 30-39.
+The amount of players declines in the advancing decades.

-Why do less people participate in sports as they grow older?
-Many time it is because of pain with the activity.
+So, why do less people participate in sports as they grow older?
+Many times it is because of pain with the activity.
 If the pain is not due to age or sport, what is the cause?
 Our misaligned bodies!
-Pain and injuries occur when we take our unbalanced bodies into sport and push ourselves athletically, beyond our body’s capabilities; that’s when breakdown happen.
+Pain and injuries occur when we take our unbalanced bodies into sport and push ourselves athletically, beyond our body's capabilities.
+That's when breakdowns happen.

-If you feel playing sports or age is the cause of your pain, I have some questions for you.
+If you feel playing sports or age is causing your pain, I have some questions for you.

 - Have you always hurt when you did that sport?